 1911 – 2020

 The most popular Rolls-Royce emblem was called the Spirit of Ecstasy and looked like a woman leaning forward with her arms outstretched behind her back.
 The basis for this image was a figurine created in 1909.
 At that time, bonnet mascots were not popular, but the promoter of the automobile movement, John Walter, wanted to decorate his car with something unique.
-He turned to the sculptor Charles Robinson Sykes, and he made a figurine, which was called The Whisper.
-And in 1910, the company ordered Charles a corporate mascot for all Rolls-Royce cars.
+He turned to the sculptor Charles Robinson Sykes and commissioned a figurine called The Whisper.
+And in 1910, the company commissioned Charles to design a corporate mascot for all Rolls-Royce cars.
 The sculptor did not develop the proposed idea with the goddess Nike.
 Instead, he modified The Whisper and turned it into what is now known as the Spirit of Ecstasy.

 1973 – 1998

-In 1973, the automotive division was incorporated under the name Rolls-Royce Motors.
-It continued to use the monogrammed logo, but the designers made the letters three-dimensional and placed them inside a dark blue rectangle with rounded sides.
+In 1973, the automotive division was incorporated as Rolls-Royce Motors.
+It continued to use the monogrammed logo, but the designers made the letters three-dimensional and set them within a dark blue rectangle with rounded corners.

 1998 – 2020

 In 1998, the BMW Group acquired a subsidiary, Rolls-Royce Motor Cars Limited.
-Since 2003, before that, it has been manufacturing automobiles and was an engine supplier for Rolls-Royce Motors.
-The organization’s logo featured the traditional monogram and brand name within a rectangle with round corners.
+Since 2003, it has been manufacturing automobiles and has been an engine supplier to Rolls-Royce Motors.
+The organization’s logo featured the traditional monogram and brand name within a rectangular shape with rounded corners.
 The silvery gradient gave the image a 3D effect.
-2018, the Pentagram studio finalized the design, keeping the double “R.” The new logo was unveiled at the Farnborough Airshow.
+In 2018, the Pentagram studio finalized the design, keeping the double “R.” The new logo was unveiled at the Farnborough Airshow.

 2020 – today

 In 2020, Rolls-Royce returned to Pentagram to reimagine its identity and appeal to younger consumers.
 Marina Willer led the creation of the new branding.
 The designers retained the iconic monogram but removed the quadrangular background and inscription that complemented it.
 Currently, “RR” is only used as a metal badge to decorate cars.
-“Spirit of Ecstasy” continues to function as a bonnet mascot, but now the image of this figure is a full-fledged logo and is made in an abstract style.
+“Spirit of Ecstasy” continues to serve as a bonnet mascot, but the figure’s image has become a full-fledged logo, rendered in an abstract style.

 Font and Colors

-The “Spirit of Ecstasy” prototype was a real woman—Eleanor Velasco Thornton, John Walter’s secretary.
-Initially, the emblem was based on the work of the sculptor Charles Robinson Sykes, but then the designers changed the design, reducing the detail and adding a base under the feet.
+The “Spirit of Ecstasy” prototype was a real woman, Eleanor Velasco Thornton, John Walter’s secretary.
+Initially, the emblem was based on the work of the sculptor Charles Robinson Sykes, but the designers later revised it, reducing the detail and adding a base under the feet.
 They also turned the figure to the right to symbolize forward movement.

 The monogram uses serif letters that look almost the same as when the brand was launched.
 Previously, it was complemented by the words “ROLLS” and “ROYCE,” written in Rolls-Royce Pioneer grotesque typeface from Colophon Foundry.
 The standard logo color scheme includes black and white.